zenyr/PocoHud3/README.md

 License

+* This work has dependancy on Overkill's copyrighted materials.
+Hence, any notice from Overkill will be applied as soon as I can.

-* MPL v2 licence for PocoHUD3.
-(Common.lua & Hud3.lua)
+* MPL v2 licence for PocoHUD3. (all files except for 3rdPartyLibrary.lua)

 * Other 3rd party files are not applied.